Fleur East

-Fleur East (born 29 October 1987) is an English singer-songwriter, rapper and radio presenter on Hits Radio.
-She competed on the second series of the televised singing competition The X Factor in 2005 as a member of the girl group Addictiv Ladies.
-In 2012, she then launched a solo career with the record label Strictly Rhythm and released songs with dance musicians including DJ Fresh and Drumsound & Bassline Smith.
-East returned to The X Factor as a solo artist in 2014 for its eleventh series, where she finished in second place behind Ben Haenow.
+Fleur East (born 29 October 1987) is an English singer, songwriter, rapper and presenter.
+East competed on the second series of The X Factor in 2005 as part of the girl group Addictiv Ladies but was unsuccessful.
+In 2012, she signed with Strictly Rhythm.
+In collaboration with Drumsound & Bassline Smith, she released "One in a Million" (2013), which peaked at number 53 on the UK Singles Chart.

-East became The X Factors first contestant to reach number one on the UK iTunes Store chart during the competition with her performance of "Uptown Funk" (originally by Mark Ronson featuring Bruno Mars).
-In 2015, she signed to Syco Music and released her debut studio album, Love, Sax and Flashbacks (2015).
-It was proceded by the lead single "Sax" which reached number 3 in the UK and received a platinum certification.
-East released her second studio album Fearless (2020).
-Since then, she has competed in I'm a Celebrity...Get Me Out of Here! and Strictly Come Dancing (2022), as well as presenting on Hits Radio.
+In 2014, East returned to The X Factor, this time as a solo act, the programme's eleventh series.
+During the competition, East became the first-ever contestant to reach number one on the UK iTunes Store chart with her cover of "Uptown Funk".
+She finished the series in second place.
+East's debut solo single "Sax" reached number three on the UK charts and received a platinum music certification.
+Her debut studio album Love, Sax and Flashbacks (2015) debuted at number fourteen on the UK Albums Chart and was certified silver by the BPI.
+In 2020, she released her second studio album, Fearless.

+Outside of music, East has ventured into presenting as a television and radio host and competed in I'm a Celebrity...Get Me Out of Here!
+(2018), Strictly Come Dancing (2022), as well as presenting on Hits Radio and Strictly Come Dancing: It Takes Two.

 Early life

 Fleur East was born on 29 October 1987 to an English father and a Ghanaian mother.
 She was raised in Walthamstow, London.
-She has family living in Yorkshire and she has a younger sister named Keshia, a make-up professional.
+She has family living in Yorkshire and she has a younger sister named Keshia, who is an entrepreneur and co-founder of their business, The Kurl Kitchen.
 She attended Holy Family Technology College in Walthamstow and Queen Mary University of London, where she studied journalism and contemporary history.
-In an interview with the Daily Mirror, East said she was the victim of racism in childhood, with one child asking her, "Are you black or white?"